All you need to get into UK Universities to study degrees in The Built Environment or Construction

 Full Entry Requirement details are provided on the Entry Tab above.

 How do I learn?

-For every unit you study you will be given access to its tailored learning materials: because they are written by us, you can be sure that they will teach you what you need to succeed on your assessments.
+For every Subject you study you will be given access to its tailored learning materials: because they are written by us, you can be sure that they will teach you what you need to succeed on your assessments.
 They are more than a textbook - they guide you through your learning and support you so that you're fully prepared for each assessment.
 You will complete tasks, answer questions (with model answers that you can check), and will be given all the tools needed to achieve the highest grades possible.

 How am I assessed?

 You are assessed through tutor-assessed coursework throughout your Diploma, including two exams that will be conducted as virtual meetings.
 Our assessments have been both internally and externally verified, meaning that they have been checked to make sure they are consistent, fair and robust.
 Importantly, they give everybody the same opportunities to succeed.
 Our internal verification process is rigorous and thorough, ensuring that every tutor is marking, grading and giving formative and developmental feedback in line with our exacting standards.

 Because our Advanced British International Diplomas fit into your life rather than the other way around, you can decide how long you'd like to study your Diploma for.
 On average an Advanced British International Diploma takes 9 to 12 months, but you can complete in 6 months or study for longer if you wish to.